Azumino

 Azumino (安曇野市, Azumino-shi) is a city located in Nagano Prefecture, Japan.
-As of 1 March 2019, the city had an estimated population of 97,761 in 39744 households. and a population density of 290 persons per km2.
+As of 1 March 2019, the city had an estimated population of 97,761 in 39744 households, and a population density of 290 persons per km2.
 Its total area is 331.78 sqkm.

-Etymology of Azumino
+Etymology

 Azumino is a combination of two words, "Azumi" and "no".
 "Azumi" comes from the Azumi people, who are said to have moved to the "no" (plain) in ancient times.
 The Azumi people originally lived in northern Kyushu, and were famed for their skills in fishing and navigation.
 "The Azumi people" can be translated as "the people who live on the sea."
 The reason why the seafaring people migrated to this mountainous region is a mystery.

 Geography

 Azumino is located in the Azumino Plateau on the northwestern end of the Matsumoto Basin, between mountain ranges to the west and east.
 The range of mountains on the western border is known as the Northern Alps (Hida Mountains) and is popular among hikers all over Japan.
 To the south is the city of Matsumoto, Nagano prefecture's second largest city.
 To the north lies the city of Ōmachi, and north of Ōmachi is the village of Hakuba.
 Hakuba was the site of many of the ski events during the 1998 Winter Olympic Games.
 Mount Jōnen at 2857 m is the highest elevation in the city.